x676f64/secureum-mind_map/content/7. Audit Findings 101/Front-running pool’s initialization can lead to draining of liquidity provider’s initial deposits.md

 Initializing a pool with an incorrect price allows an attacker to generate profits from the initial liquidity provider’s deposits.

-1. Recommendation:
+### Recommendation:
-	1. moving the price operations from initialize to the constructor,
+	1. move the price operations from initialize to the constructor,
-	2. adding access controls to initialize, or
+	2. add access controls to initialize, or
-	3. ensuring that the documentation clearly warns users about incorrect initialization.
+	3. ensure that the documentation clearly warns users about incorrect initialization.
-2. Medium Risk severity finding from [ToB’s Audit of Uniswap V3](https://github.com/Uniswap/uniswap-v3-core/blob/main/audits/tob/audit.pdf)
 ___
 ## Slide Screenshot
 ![052.png](../../images/7.%20Audit%20Findings%20101/052.png)